How to Read Your SCE NEM Bill

 3. Am I Eligible for SCE’s TOU Plans If I Have a Solar System at Home?

-If you have solar panels and a solar battery storage system in your home, with SCE’s TOU plans you will still receive a credit worth the cost of one kilowatt-hour (kWh) for every kWh you generate.
-However, because rates change throughout the day, the value of these credits is also variable.
-I.e., one kWh of solar electricity sent back to the grid at 10:00 a.m. during off-peak hours, will be worth less than a kWh sent back to the grid in the afternoon and evening peak hours.6
+Yes.
+If you have solar panels with a home battery, with SCE’s TOU plans you can get a credit worth the exact cost of one kilowatt-hour for each one you generate beyond your energy needs.
+But since electric rates change during the day, the value of these credits is also variable.
+For example, one kilowatt-hour sent back to the grid in the morning during off-peak hours, will be worth less than a kilowatt-hour sent back to the grid in the afternoon or during evening peak hours.

 4. What Happens to My Solar Agreement If I Move?

-If you decide to move, at Sunrun, we have a team of Service Transfer Specialists standing by to help you sell your home and transfer your solar contract to the new owner.
-As soon as you notify Sunrun you are selling your property; you will be assigned to a Service Transfer Specialist who will work with you exclusively through the entire transaction.7
+If you’re thinking about moving, at Sunrun, we have a team of Service Transfer Specialists standing by to help you transfer your solar contract to the new owner.
+As soon as you let us know you’re selling your home; you’ll be assigned to a Service Transfer Specialist who will work with you exclusively through the entire transaction.6

-From educating realtors and potential buyers to working with home inspectors, escrow officers, title agents, and anyone else who should know about your system or solar contract, we Sunrunners have your back.
-Learn useful solar service transfer tips.
+From educating realtors and potential home buyers to working with home inspectors, escrow officers, title agents, and anyone else who should know about your home solar system and solar contract, at Sunrun, we’ll always have your back.
+Learn helpful solar contract transfer tips here.

 If You Haven't Gone Solar Yet, Well What Are You Waiting For?